 Esther, an orphan raised by her loving uncle Mordecai, concealed her identity as a Jew when she was chosen by the Persian King to be the new Queen.
 Haman, the King’s Grand Vizier and descendent of Agag, king of the Amalekites who were largely wiped out by David and Saul, despised the Jews.
 Mordecai planned to manipulate the King into killing Mordecai and wished to have all the Jews of the land wiped out and cast lots, or “pur” to decide what day to declare the execution of all Jews in the land.
 He chose the 13th day of Adar.

 When Mordecai heard of this plot, he went to his adopted daughter and asked her to intercede on behalf of their people.
 Esther was frightened to because even the Queen was risking her life to go before the king uninvited.
 Mordecai told her though that perhaps she was put into the royal position for “such a time as this” (Esther 4:14).

 The fighting continued another day in some areas, such as Susa.
-When it completed, Mordecai sent out another proclamation to hold a celebration on the 14-15th month of Adar because the Jews rid themselves of their enemies.
+When it completed, Mordecai sent out another proclamation to hold a celebration on the 14-15th month of Adar because the Jews had rid themselves of their enemies.
 Esther established times and traditions for the celebration that included fasting.

 Wearing costumes is a common way of celebrating Esther’s concealing her identity and God’s actions hiding as natural events.
-Great parades and festivals take place with people dressed as everything from biblical figures to modern day comic figures.
+Huge parades and festivals take place with people dressed as everything from biblical figures to modern day comic figures.